aliciajpan/cake-game/README.md

 - ✅ Add cheerful music that plays in window
 - ✅ Animations
-    - Title logo idle pulse
+    - ✅ Title logo idle pulse
-    - Menu page whisk moves on hover
+    - ✅ Menu page whisk moves on hover
-    - Interactable items enlarge on hover (hand pointer cursor to show clickable)
+    - ✅ Interactable items enlarge on hover (hand pointer cursor to show clickable)
-    - Articles/cards enlarge when hover (regular cursor)
+    - ✅ Articles/cards enlarge when hover (regular cursor)
-    - Order cards slide into page
+    - ✅ Order cards slide into page
-    - Plate shakes when invalid action happens
+    - ✅ Plate shakes when invalid action happens
-    - Score and expired cake count text pops out and changes colour
+    - ✅ Score and expired cake count text pops out and changes colour
-    - Pop up on menu page reminds player to try playing with sound on
+    - ✅ Pop up on menu page reminds player to try playing with sound on
+    - Cake box animation for successful submissions
 - ✅ Custom themed cursors
 - ✅ Visually displaying which _cake component_ is selected (selection border)
-- ✅ Different levels of difficulty (timers shorter/number of concurrent orders increases, etc.)
 - ✅ Use tutorial modal instead of redirecting to tutorial page from playing page
 - ✅ Use GIF for playthrough instructions
 - ✅ Highlight and scroll to newly added score when view scoreboard page from end of game
+- ✅ Add a reminder to players if their screens are too small/wrong orientation
 - Add symbols on flavours (instead of just relying on colours) to increase accessibility
+- Different levels of difficulty (timers shorter/number of concurrent orders increases, etc.)
 - Deploy online
     - Save scoreboard data for online players
 - Expand colours/flavours/number of cake layers (increase cake order complexity)
+- Add cake toppings
 - Save data in database instead of JSON file
 - Have back-end store names to randomly generate if player does not give a name
     - Example: Have array of adjectives and array of nouns, randomly pick one of each to give a name, ex.
 "Frosted Baker"
+- Mobile compatibility

 ## Acknowledgements